 The TF2 community is know for actively engaging in different TF2 related activities.
 They create shorts using the source filmmaker, sell items via the steam workshop, build real-life sculptures, etc.

-The game is can be downloaded and played for free.
-There are items that can be bought with money, but those are optional.
+The game can be downloaded and played for free, allowing anyone to try it out.
+There are some items that can be purchased with money, but those are optional and only decorative.

 To enable VR support, type -vr in console.